studiometa/js-toolkit/packages/docs/api/instance-methods.md

 ## `$update()`

-Update the chidlren list from the DOM, and mount the new ones.
+Update the children list from the DOM, and mount the new ones.
 This method can be used when inserting new content loaded over Ajax.

 ## `$destroy()`